httpstersk/iskra-studio/README.md

 # Iskra Studio

-Iskra Studio is a powerful AI-driven video generation and canvas editing platform.
-It leverages cutting-edge AI models to generate images and videos, allowing users to arrange, edit, and compose them on an infinite canvas.
+**Iskra Studio** is an AI image and video gen tool for quick explorations.
+The word 'iskra' means 'spark' in Slovak.
+With just one click, it generates different camera angles and shots based on the reference image, with no prompts needed!

 ## ✨ Key Features

-- **AI Generation**: Generate high-quality images and videos using Fal.ai and Bria models.
+- **AI Generation**: Generate high-quality images and videos using fal.ai and BRIA APIs.
 - **Infinite Canvas**: Organize your assets on a drag-and-drop canvas powered by Konva.
 - **Project Management**: Save and manage multiple projects with auto-saving capabilities.
 - **User Authentication**: Secure sign-up and login via Clerk.